Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 LCD 20x4 Bricklet on Frontside
 ------------------------------

-Now we mount the LCD 20x4 Bricklet to the frontside of the case:
+Now we mount the LCD 20x4 Bricklet to the front side of the case:

-* **4x:** Put a 12mm screw from the outside through the case part and screw a washer and a nut from the otherside against it.
+* **4x:** Put a 12mm screw from the outside through the case part and screw a washer and a nut from the other side against it
-* Put the LCD Display on the four screws such that the pin strip is not next to the cut-out of the frontside part.
+* Put the LCD Display on the four screws such that the pin header is not next to the  cut-out of the front side part
-* Fix the display with four 10mm spacer
+* Fix the display with four 10mm spacers
 * Attach the LCD 20x4 Bricklet to the display
 * Fix it with four 5mm screws

-At the end the buttons of the LCD Bricklet should be reachable through the cut-out of the frontside.
+At the end the buttons of the LCD Bricklet should be reachable through the cut-out of the front side.

 .. image:: /Images/Kits/weather_station_construction_front2_schematic_350.jpg
    :scale: 100 %